Reviews You Can Rely On

 Dust protection

-The Smith Wildcat tops the chart as a fantastic pair of all-around cycling sunglasses.
-This large-lensed model offers goggle-like coverage and performed well across all of our test metrics without fail.
-We tested the Chromapop Red Mirror lens that transmits 15% of visible light and protects from 100% of UV rays.
-Smith's Chromapop technology increases contrast and definition in bright light without any distortion at the edges of your vision, and the large, impact-resistant lens makes sure your eyes stay protected.
-The Wildcat's fit and comfort were the best of any model in our test with a soft, flexible TR90 frame construction that easily flexes to fit various face sizes without pressure or discomfort, and hydrophilic rubber contact points at the nose and ears are grippy and comfortable.
-The nose piece adjusts vertically and has two width settings to fit a variety of nose shapes.
-As a bonus, the Wildcat comes standard with a spare clear lens for low-light conditions and a rigid, zippered storage case.
+The Smith Wildcat tops the charts as a fantastic pair of all-around cycling sunglasses.
+This large-lensed model offered goggle-like coverage and performed well without fail across all of our test metrics.
+We tested the Chromapop Red Mirror lens, which transmits 15% of visible light and offers 100% UV protection.
+Smith's Chromapop technology increases contrast and definition in bright sunlight without distortion at the edges of your vision.
+The Wildcat's fit and comfort are excellent, with a soft, flexible TR90 frame construction that easily adapts to various face sizes.
+The nose piece has two width settings and adjusts vertically.
+The Wildcat also includes a spare clear lens for low-light conditions and a rigid, zippered storage case.

 Read more: Smith Wildcat review